 We are happy to offer people the option to self-host our web analytics product and be in even better control of their experience.
 It is completely free (as in beer) to use and it’s not some inferior product with “light” features.
 You get the exact same dashboard using our cloud product as you do self-hosting it.

 Self-hosting does bring a large volume of support inquiries.
 This means that we need to be better at balancing our limited time between reactive tasks such as troubleshooting issues from self-hosters and proactive ones such as delivering new features and support to the customers that do support us.

 To provide a better service and experience to people who actually pay our bills, we’re making a change.

 There’s no longer any guarantee that, we as creators of Plausible, will be able to help out with your self-hosting issues.
 We will read all messages and will respond to some messages too.
 If there’s a case where we’re aware of the problem and the solution, we will share it, but there is no guarantee that we will troubleshoot each self-hosting case as things depend on the individual setup.

 If you want a nice, easy and convenient experience, and want to know that you’re helping us make this project sustainable, do sign up for our cloud version where everything works out of the box.

 If you want to manage your own infrastructure, do use the self-hosted version but be prepared to troubleshoot your issues, read our documentation or get community support in the forum.

+The donations are an entirely voluntary way for self-hosters to contribute to the continuous development of the project.
+If you donate to Plausible Analytics as a self-hoster, you help us make Plausible sustainable.
 Donations are made on GitHub and are very appreciated.
 See how you can become a sponsor of Plausible.

 We’re hoping to see the user support for self-hosted analytics becomes more mutual.
 Our community of many self-hosters should actively take part in helping troubleshoot issues for new self-hosting users.